The IDEMS Podcast

 164 – Further Reflections on the ICMS Workshop

-Lucie and Kate discuss their experiences at a workshop for PhD and postdoctoral mathematicians at the International Center for Mathematical Sciences in Edinburgh.
-They reflect on the challenges of entering socially impactful careers for mathematicians can be, the sense of community the workshop fostered, and the importance of transdisciplinary collaboration.
+Lucie and Kate discuss their experiences at a workshop for PhD and postdoctoral mathematicians at the International Centre for Mathematical Sciences in Edinburgh.
+They reflect on the challenges mathematicians experience to enter into socially impactful careers, the sense of community the workshop fostered, and the importance of transdisciplinary collaboration.

 163 – Rethinking Statistics Education